 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Fine needle aspiration of a thyroid lesion to identify which patients need to undergo surgery has diagnostic limitations and has led to the development of molecular markers in an attempt to improve the accuracy.
+Fine needle aspiration (FNA) of a thyroid lesion to identify which patients need to undergo surgery has diagnostic limitations and has led to the development of molecular markers in an attempt to improve the accuracy.

-Fine needle aspiration (FNA) of the thyroid
+FNA of the thyroid

-Thyroid nodules are common, present in 5-7% of the U.S. adult population.
-The vast majority are benign, and most cases of thyroid cancer are curable by surgery if detected early.
-Fine needle aspiration (FNA) of the thyroid is currently the most accurate procedure to distinguish benign thyroid lesions and malignant ones, reducing the rate of unnecessary thyroid surgery for patients with benign nodules and triaging patients with thyroid cancer
+Thyroid nodules are common, present in 5% to 7% of the U.S. adult population.
+Most are benign, and most cases of thyroid cancer are curable by surgery when detected early.
+FNA of the thyroid is currently the most accurate procedure to distinguish benign thyroid lesions and malignant ones, reducing the rate of unnecessary thyroid surgery for patients with benign nodules and triaging patients with thyroid cancer

-About 60-70% of thyroid nodules are classified cytologically as benign, and 4-10% of nodules are cytologically deemed malignant.(1) However, the remaining 20-30% have equivocal findings (inclusive, indeterminate, atypical or suspicious), usually due to overlapping cytologic features between benign and malignant nodules; these nodules usually require surgery for a final diagnosis.
+About 60% to 70% of thyroid nodules are classified cytologically as benign, and 4% to 10% of nodules are cytologically deemed malignant.(1) However, the remaining 20% to 30% have equivocal findings (inclusive, indeterminate, atypical, suspicious), usually due to overlapping cytologic features between benign and malignant nodules; these nodules usually require surgery for a final diagnosis.

 The current guidelines recommend repeat FNA for patients with a diagnosis of “atypia of undetermined significance” and lobectomy with or without intraoperative pathology consultation for those with a suspicious diagnosis.(2)

-Approximately 80% of patients with indeterminate cytology undergo surgical resection; postoperative evaluation reveals a malignancy rate ranging from 6-30%, making this clinical process one with very low specificity.(3)
+Approximately 80% of patients with indeterminate cytology undergo surgical resection; postoperative evaluation reveals a malignancy rate ranging from 6% to 30%, making this a clinical process with very low specificity.(3)

-Preoperative planning of optimal surgical management in patients with equivocal cytologic results is challenging, as different thyroid malignancies may require different surgical procedures (e.g. unilateral lobectomy versus total or sub-total thyroidectomy with or without lymph node dissection) depending on several factors, including histologic subtype and risk-stratification strategies (tumor size, patient age) If a
+Preoperative planning of optimal surgical management in patients with equivocal cytologic results is challenging, as different thyroid malignancies may require different surgical procedures (eg, unilateral lobectomy versus total or subtotal thyroidectomy with or without lymph node dissection) depending on several factors, including histologic subtype and risk-stratification strategies (tumor size, patient age) If a

 Most thyroid cancers originate from thyroid follicular cells and include well-differentiated papillary thyroid carcinoma (PTC) (80% of all thyroid cancers) and follicular carcinoma (15%).
 Poorly differentiated and anaplastic thyroid carcinomas are uncommon and can arise de novo or from preexisting well- differentiated papillary or follicular carcinomas.
 Medullary thyroid carcinoma originates from parafollicular or C cells and accounts for ~3% of all thyroid cancers.

 The diagnosis of malignancy in the case of PTC is primarily based on cytologic features.
 If an FNA in a case of PTC is indeterminate, intraoperative consultation is most often diagnostic, although its efficacy and therefore use will vary between institutions, surgeons, and pathologists.

 For follicular carcinoma, the presence of invasion of the tumor capsule or of blood vessels is diagnostic and cannot be determined by cytology, as tissue sampling is necessary to observe these histologic characteristics.
-Intraoperative diagnosis of follicular carcinoma is challenging and often not feasible, as extensive sampling of the tumor and capsule is usually necessary and performed on postoperative permanent sections.
+Intraoperative diagnosis of follicular carcinoma is challenging and often not feasible, because extensive sampling of the tumor and capsule is usually necessary and performed on postoperative permanent sections.

-New approaches for improving the diagnostic accuracy of thyroid FNA include mutation analysis for somatic genetic alterations, in order to more accurately classify which patients need to proceed to surgery (and may include the extent of surgery necessary) and a gene expression classifier to identify patients who do not need surgery and can be safely followed.
+New approaches for improving the diagnostic accuracy of thyroid FNA include mutation analysis for somatic genetic alterations, to more accurately classify which patients need to proceed to surgery (and may include the extent of surgery necessary) and a gene expression classifier to identify patients who do not need surgery and can be safely followed.